 When you specify a recording viewer, ensure that you have assigned the viewer to the Player role.
 A user without the permission to play recorded sessions receives an error message when trying to play a recorded session.
 For more information, see Authorize users.

-- b) Select and edit the rule criteria to specify whose recordings are visible to the viewer specified earlier:
+- b) Select and edit the rule criteria to specify whose recordings can be viewed by the viewer specified earlier:

 - Users or Groups

 - Published Applications or Desktop

 - Delivery Groups or Machines